Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Dodgers

 - The Dodgers have a 2.17 team ERA that ranks third across all league pitching staffs.

-- The Dodgers give up the fewest home runs in baseball (two total, 0.3 per game).
+- Dodgers pitchers combine to surrender two home runs (0.3 per game), the first-fewest in the league.

-- The Dodgers are sending May (0-0) to make his second start of the season.
+- Kershaw (1-0) pitches for the Dodgers to make his second start this season.

-- His most recent time out was on Saturday against the Arizona Diamondbacks, when the right-hander threw seven scoreless innings while giving up three hits.
+- His last time out came on Sunday against the Arizona Diamondbacks, when the left-hander tossed six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.